Benjamin Flanders: Political career

 In 1864, Flanders campaigned for governor and finished in third place behind Michael Hahn and Fellows.
 He was appointed by Republicans as the first Supervising Special Agent of the Freedmen's Bureau, Department of the Gulf.
 At the same time, he led the movement to create a local Republican Party in Louisiana.
 He formed the 'Friends of Universal Suffrage' with other Louisiana Unionists (known as scalawags to opponents), as well as free men of color (who had been free before the war) and freedmen; they were working to gain black suffrage and to repeal the Louisiana Black Codes.
 These laws had been passed to control the movement of freedmen.
 Fearful of the black majority in many Louisiana districts, most white Democrats opposed giving freedmen suffrage, especially after Confederate veterans were temporarily disenfranchised unless they took a loyalty oath.
-The tension over the rights of freed slaves escalated into New Orleans riot of 1866, in which whites attacked blacks.
+The tension over the rights of freed slaves escalated into the New Orleans riot of 1866, in which whites attacked blacks.

 In 1867, General Philip Sheridan, Commander of the 5th Military District, which included Louisiana and Texas, removed elected Governor James Madison Wells for not responding to the riots appropriately and for not advancing the rights of freedmen.
 Sheridan appointed Flanders as Governor of Louisiana.
 About six months later, on January 1, 1868, Major General Winfield Scott Hancock, as the new military commander of Louisiana, removed all radical Republicans from state offices.
 Governor Flanders resigned on January 8 and was replaced by General Hancock's appointee, Joshua Baker.

 In 1867, he appointed Monroe Baker as mayor of St. Martinville, Louisiana who may have been the first African-American to serve as mayor in the United States.

-In 1870, Governor Henry C. Warmoth, elected as part of the Reconstruction-era civil government, appointed Flanders as Mayor of New Orleans.
+In 1870, Governor Henry C. Warmoth, elected as part of the Reconstruction era civil government, appointed Flanders as Mayor of New Orleans.
 He was later elected to a full two-year mayoral term, serving until 1873.
 That year, President Ulysses S. Grant appointed Flanders as Assistant Treasurer of the United States.
-Flanders ran unsuccessfully in 1888 as a Republican candidate for Louisiana State Treasurer; by that time Democrats were controlling most statewide elected positions.
+Flanders ran unsuccessfully in 1888 as a Republican candidate for Louisiana State Treasurer; by that time, the Democrats controlled most statewide elected positions.